kyaloj/automl-image-classifier/model_card.md

 ## Performance

-Give a summary graph or metrics of how the model performs.
-Remember to include how you are measuring the performance and what data you analysed it on.

 Using a simple formulae of Total Correct Prediction (True Positives and True Negatives) / Total Predictions, we determine the model performance.

 ```